-These fun and easy cocktails are sure to be a hit!
-A simple lemon drop recipe with a bit of cranberry raspberry juice takes this vodka drink to a whole new level.
-Vegan, Vegetarian.
+A simple lemon drop recipe with a bit of cranberry raspberry juice takes this vodka cocktail to a new level.

 Grab your shakers, folks.
 We deserve a drink.